The great news is that the WW programme can be adapted to your needs as you nurse and wean your baby (or babies!).

 Ask your GP or health visitor about vitamin supplements.
 Everyone, including pregnant and breastfeeding women, should consider taking a daily supplement containing 10mcg of vitamin D.

 5. Limit oily fish to 2 portions per week

 While having fish in your diet is part of a healthy pattern of eating, while you are breastfeeding limit portions (a portion is about 140g) of oily fish to no more than two a week.
 Pollutants found in oily fish may build up in the body and get passed to your baby.

 If you have any questions after you sign up to WW, please don’t hesitate to speak with a WW Coach.
-You can chat with one 24/7 on WW Digital, or face-to-face at a WW Workshop.
+You can chat with one 24/7 on WW Digital, or at a Workshop.
 If you have any concerns about you or your baby’s health, consult with your GP.